flaneurette/Health-Library/Documents/Electronics/Wiring/README.md

 You could buy a simple device/gadget that checks this, but cheap ones may not be very good.
 Especially if sockets miss ground.
 The best way is to inspect visually.

+0. Wear gloves.
-Before checking sockets, check the main switchingboard. **be very carefull here**.
+1. Before checking sockets, check the main switchingboard. **be very carefull here**.
 Don't touch anything here.
 Just look and notice if each channel is consistently wired (notice the color pairs) if it is, then you can check the order of the sockets.
+2. Make a photograph of the main switching board, especially if you opened it (wire details are important).
+Store this photo, and keep it for reference.
+3. Look at the photo and make sure all wirepairs are equal for all groups.
+4. All color pairs, on each group, should be similarly wired.
+If it isn't, then consult a electro-technician, do not try to fix this yourself.

 ## EU sockets